back.gif (1674 bytes)

 Notice this next variation starts with an "open" hand and closes as it moves out.
 This open then closed movement is related to influence from the concept of "leave."
 For more info, see: "LEAVE"

-I agree that the one handed sign for "outside" is a widely used sign and needs to be included on the "out" page under the heading of "outside."
+Thanks for sharing that.
+I agree.
+The one-handed sign for "outside" is indeed a widely used sign and needs to be included on [this] page under the heading of "outside." [fixed]

-There evidence though that the two-handed variation is also in use to mean "outside."
+I think the two-handed variation is worth posting though since it is also in use to mean "outside."

-For example as of this writing there is a two handed version at Michigan State University's website that is specifically labeled as "outdoors."
+For example as of this writing there is a two-handed version shown at Michigan State University's website that is specifically labeled as "outdoors."
+[March, 2008]

-My current thinking for the "out" page is to:
+My current thinking for the "outside" page is to:

 1. Show the "single movement one handed version" under the heading of "GO-OUT" and label it as a verb and mention that it is related to a very similar sign: "LEAVE."
 (And then provide a hyperlink to the "LEAVE" page.)

-2. Show a double movement of the one handed version and label it as "OUTSIDE" and indicate that it is widely used as a "noun" form due to the double movement.
+2. Show a double movement of the one-handed version and label it as "OUTSIDE" and indicate that it is widely used as a "noun" form.

-3. Show the two handed version and label it as the general sign for "OUT" and explain that your might see people using it to mean "go out," "outside," and/or "outdoors."
+3. Show the two-handed version of the general "out/outside" sign and label it as the general sign for "OUT" and explain that some people use it to mean "go out," "outside," and/or "outdoors."

 back.gif (1674 bytes)